Originally published on our blog.

 How to add a template to a product

 To add your feature template to a product, you can click on Edit Feature Names on the product page and then scroll down until you see Feature Template.
+In the example below, we would get the following feature hierarchy

 Assigning features